 Coaching Thoughts – For You and Your Peers

-- Take a moment to think: have you seen any of the three bullet points happening in your organization?
+- Take a moment to think: have you seen any of the listed bullet points happening in your organization?
 What can you do about it?

 - Have you ever attended some kind of leadership training program?
 At what point in your career did this occur?
 Was it beneficial, or would you have liked it to come at a different time?